ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 ### BLEU Score [](#bleu-score)

 BLEU is the most popular and most widely used metric for evaluating translated texts.
-Itâ€™s used in almost all LLMs capable of translation, including popular tools such as OpenAIâ€™s Whisper and GPT models.
+It's used in almost all LLMs capable of translation, including popular tools such as OpenAI's Whisper and GPT models.

 BLEU is a reference-based metric that compares the model output to human-generated references and was first developed to capture or